COVID-19, Update for Forestry Certificate Holders

 Forest Management Multi-Site/Group certificate holders – Internal audits

-Where on-site internal audits would normally be carried out, both FSC and PEFC are allowing flexibility, for remote audits or delay to the end of 2020, respectively.
+Where on-site internal audits would normally be carried out, both FSC and PEFC are allowing flexibility, for remote audits.
 Please refer to the technical update for more information.

 Auditor Training Courses